 VICTIMS NO LONGER

 A WEEKEND RECOVERY WORKSHOP FOR NON-OFFENDING MALE SURVIVORS

-This will be the first ever weekend residential recovery workshop in Africa.
+SAMSOSA runs residential recovery weekend workshops.
 Our goal is to offer a recovery experience in a safe, powerful environment of shared healing.

 The weekend will provide a variety of healing activities: sharing of stories, writing exercises, anger work, other emotional expression, group discussion, shared creativity, relaxation and even fun in a safe, nurturing environment.

 The event is for men to actively engaged in recovery work but is not a substitute for therapy.

 Considerable attention has been paid to creating a safe, nurturing environment respectful of participants’ needs.
 The weekend focuses on the reality of recovery as revealed by male survivors.

 These is no need to suffer alone, South African Male Survivors of Sexual Abuse, fellow survivors and professionals continue to develop resources and support systems that move the recovery process forward.

 A privately owned Safari Lodge situated deep in the heart of the Rhino & Lion Nature Reserve where you become one with nature.
 Warthogs lazily feed within touching distance and other animals can be seen down the valley.